lf-edge/ekuiper/docs/en_US/guide/sources/builtin/websocket.md

 <span style="background:green;color:white;">stream source</span>

 eKuiper has built-in support for Websocket data sources.
-Through the Websocket data source connector, eKuiper can obtain data from external Websocket clients.
+Through the Websocket data source connector, eKuiper can obtain data through websocket connection.

+When eKuiper uses the websocket data source, eKuiper will get the data from the websocket TextMessage and parse it in the form of json object data.

 ## eKuiper serve as websocket client